layilin/SP23-33852/glossary.md

 - Homer (8th-century BCE).
 Greek poet and author of the *Iliad* and the *Odyssey*.

 - Johnson, Samuel (1709-1784).
 One of the most important English writers of the eighteenth century.
 His works include a *Dictionary* (1755) of the English language, *Rasselas* (1759), *A Journey to the Western Isles of Scotland* (1775), and *The Lives of the Poets* (1779-1781).
 Johnson also was a prolific essayist, publishing a series of 208 essays entitled *The Rambler* (1750-1752).
-Johnson reviewed *The Sugar-Cane* in the *London Chronicle* (Jul 1764) and the *Critical Review* (Oct 1764).
-What Johnson actually thought of Grainger's poem is unclear.
-While both of his published reviews of the poem are largely positive, the later one in the *Critical Review* contains a rebuke of Grainger's depiction of the slave trade.
-For Johnson's rebuke, see the note for lines 72-118 in Book IV (the lines that Johnson objected to).

 - Jones, Inigo (1573-1652).
 English architect and theatre designer.